-Like the stock market and foreign-car engines, erections are mysterious things that seem to have a mind of their own.
-When they don't happen, it can be hard (so to speak) to figure out why.
-But these answers should help.
+Like the stock market and foreign car engines, erections are mysterious things that seem to have a mind of their own.
+When they don't happen, it can be disappointing, at the very least.

-Maybe.
-Several types of medications, like blood pressure drugs (especially beta-blockers) and certain antidepressants, can make it tough to get an erection.
 If you think your medicine may be causing your problem, don't just stop taking it.
 Talk to your doctor.
-You may need to switch to something different, or consider taking an ED medication too.
+You may need to switch to something different, or consider taking an ED medication, too.

 Could My Lifestyle Play a Role?

 Absolutely.
 Being overweight, getting too little exercise, and smoking all can work against the good blood flow that is key to erections.

 For some men, a little alcohol may help take the edge off.
 Yet too much, as Shakespeare wrote, "provokes the desire, but it takes away the performance."

 Some “causes” you may have heard about are just myths: Bike riding and tight underwear don’t cause erectile dysfunction.

 How About My Age?

 Aging doesn't cause ED, but the problem is more common in older men.
 It may take longer to get an erection, and you may need more touching and foreplay.
 About 4% of guys in their 50s and almost 17% in their 60s are unable to get erections, according to the National Institutes of Health.
 About half of men older than 75 are affected.